Trump: We'll probably end up killing NAFTA 'at some point'

 Related: Day 1 of NAFTA talks: 'This agreement has failed'

-Negotiations between the three countries got off to a tense start last week in Washington.
+Negotiations between the three countries got off to a tense start last week.

 "For countless Americans, this agreement has failed," U.S. Trade Representative Robert Lighthizer said at a news conference.
 "We cannot ignore the huge trade deficits, the lost manufacturing jobs, the businesses that have closed or moved because of incentives, intended or not, in the current agreement."